 1. AI-Driven Automation: Enhancing Efficiency and Accuracy

 One of the most transformative trends in ESM is AI-driven automation, which is reshaping how businesses manage their internal and external services.
-AI automation reduces manual workloads by handling routine tasks like ticket assignment, categorization, and resolution suggestions.
+AI automation reduces manual workloads by handling routine tasks like ticket assignment, categorisation, and resolution suggestions.
 Here’s how AI is influencing ESM:

 • Chatbots and Virtual Assistants: AI chatbots are increasingly used in ESM to provide instant support to users, answer frequently asked questions, and even resolve basic issues without human intervention.
 This significantly reduces response times and improves user satisfaction.

-• Intelligent Routing: AI algorithms can analyze service requests and route them to the appropriate teams or individuals based on historical data, resource availability, and complexity.
+• Intelligent Routing: AI algorithms can analyse service requests and route them to the appropriate teams or individuals based on historical data, resource availability, and complexity.
 This ensures faster resolution and better resource management.

 Future Impact: AI-driven automation will continue to advance, with machine learning models becoming more sophisticated.
 Future ESM platforms will likely incorporate AI that not only reacts but also predicts needs, enabling a proactive approach to service management.